What you won’t see in the Mueller report

 The chairman of the House Judiciary Committee, New York Rep. Jerrold Nadler, has said he is prepared to issue subpoenas “very quickly” for the full report on Russia and Donald Trump’s presidential campaign if it is released with blacked-out sections.
 And that would set the legal fight in motion.

-Attorney General William Barr has said he is redacting four types of information from the report, which the Justice Department says will be released Thursday.
+Barr has said he is redacting four types of information from the report.
 Congressional Democrats cite precedent from previous investigations in saying they want to see it all.
 But some Republicans defending Barr are also citing precedent, saying it is appropriate to keep at least some of the information from Congress and the public.

-A look at what types of material Barr is redacting, and why Democrats say it should be released:
+Here is a look at what type of material Barr is redacting, and why Democrats say it should be released:

 GRAND JURY INFORMATION